ggurbet/simple-password-changer/README.md

 Following packages / libraries are required in order to run the program.

 - `python-2.7`: Since it's developed with it.
+- `python-pexpect`: Used to talk with `passwd` command with complex conversations.
 - `python-gi`: For the user interface.
 - `python-gi-cairo`: For the user interface.